openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 _description: _

 Returns the string as an ofMesh.
+Note: this is a mesh that contains vertices and texture coordinates for the textured font, not the points of the font that are returned via any of the get points functions.